sunandhini96/TSAI_ERAV1/Session_20/README.md

 3. device.py: downloading the stable diffusion models
 4. inference.ipynb: created application using gradio

-### We developed model by selecting multiple styles at a time to generate image based on input text
+### We developed model by selecting multiple styles at a time to generate image based on input text and we used orange loss function

 # Output :

 ## Output for generating noised image:

 ### input image:
 ![download (1)](https://github.com/sunandhini96/TSAI_ERAV1/assets/63030539/51fa8789-881c-4495-858f-2334a7937769)